-At least two years prior to the dissertation defense, students must present a written proposal, in a format approved by the ENSSGC, for their dissertation work to their Doctoral Dissertation Committee.
-The proposal will be given to the Doctoral Dissertation Committee two weeks in advance of the meeting with the Committee.
-Students are encouraged to present an open seminar on the proposal prior to the meeting with the Doctoral Dissertation Committee for their proposal defense.
-At the completion of the examination, the Doctoral Dissertation Committee will vote to either pass or fail the student’s proposal defense.
-If two or more negative votes are cast by the committee members, the student is considered to have failed the proposal defense.
+At least one year prior to the dissertation defense, candidates must present their research proposal to their Doctoral Dissertation Committee.
+At the completion of the proposal defense, the Doctoral Dissertation Committee will vote to either pass or fail the student.
 Students who fail the proposal defense will have to repeat the defense within a semester of their first attempt.
-If the student fails the proposal defense for a second time, the student will be dismissed from the program, pending review of the Engineering Science and Systems Governance Committee.
+If the student fails the proposal defense for a second time, he/she will be dismissed from the program, pending review of the Engineering Science and Systems Governance Committee.

 Doctoral Dissertation Advisor

 A student admitted to the doctoral program must declare an advisor, with advisor’s approval, no later than the second semester that he/she is in the program.
 The advisor must be an Engineering Science and Systems program faculty.